SONGDONGYUAN1994/ClusterDE/README.md

 - `family`: A string of the distribution you want to use when fitting the model.
 Must be one of 'poisson', 'nb', 'zip', 'zinb' or 'gaussian'.
 - `nCores`: An integer.
 The number of cores to use.
 Increasing the cores will greatly speed up the computaion.
 - `parallelization`: A string indicating the specific parallelization function to use.
 Must be one of 'mcmapply', 'bpmapply', or 'pbmcmapply', which corresponds to the parallelization function in the package 'parallel', 'BiocParallel', and 'pbmcapply' respectively.
 The default value is 'pbmcmapply'.
+- `fastVersion`: A logic value.
+If TRUE, the fast approximation is used.
+- `corrCut`: A numeric value.
+The cutoff for non-zero proportions in genes used in modelling correlation.
 - `BPPARAM`: A MulticoreParam object or NULL.
 When the parameter parallelization = 'mcmapply' or 'pbmcmapply', this parameter must be NULL.
 When the parameter parallelization = 'bpmapply', this parameter must be one of the MulticoreParam object offered by the package 'BiocParallel'.
 The default value is NULL.

 The output of `constructNull()` is the new gene by cell matrix in the same format as your input.